Kripu77/prompt-map/README.md

    - Personalized experience with saved mindmaps
    - Automatic sidebar opening upon login for improved UX

+Core Idea of Atomic Habits
+Stranger Things Netflix Series
+How to get better at Data Structure and Algorithms Must know Grammar rules
+How to become a data scientist

 ### UI/UX Highlights

 4. **Responsive Design**